David Lee profile

 David is very passionate about science communication and outreach and has been involved in programmes such as Cork Science Week and Science Week Ireland, engaging in scientific activities and demonstrations with the public.
 David was the Neuroscience student representative for 2016 & 2017 to speak at the annual biological sciences first and second year degree outlet talks where he spoke to students in detail about the Neuroscience course structure, modules undertaken, career opportunities and areas of research they could pursue.

 David was awarded a competitive PhD scholarship at the Department of Anatomy, Trinity College Dublin (TCD), under the supervision of Dr Denis Barry, a previous graduate from the Neuroscience degree in UCC.
-He’s investigating the effect of the ketogenic diet on nervous system development and its therapeutic use in spinal cord regeneration following spinal cord trauma.
+He is investigating the effect of the ketogenic diet on nervous system development.

 Comments on the Neuroscience Degree